vid/SenseBase/README.md

       logStream : { write: function() {}}
     }

+Copy site.json to local-site.json for local site data.

 # Run

 if including SenseBase from your own project, create a bootstrap (app.js) that looks like this: